OgGhostJelly/ogj-ferium/README.md

 - Upgrade all your mods to the latest compatible version in one command, `ogj-ferium upgrade`
   - Ferium checks that the version being downloaded is the latest one that is compatible with the configured mod loader and Minecraft version
-- Download and install the latest version of your modpack in one command, `ogj-ferium modpack upgrade`
 - Create multiple profiles and configure different mod loaders, Minecraft versions, output directories, and mods for each

 ## Installation